EstarioRios/SmartContact/README.md

 ## Overview

 This API provides user authentication (signup/login) and contact management features.
 It uses **JWT authentication** for secured endpoints and supports manual login with an optional `remember` flag to receive JWT tokens.

+This backend is built with **Django** and **Django REST Framework (DRF)** and uses **Redis** for caching/session management or token blacklisting (depending on implementation).
+The system manages contacts with tagging and categorization features to organize contacts efficiently.

 ---